JetBlue flight averts mid-air collision with US Air Force jet

 Follow topic:

-WASHINGTON, Dec 15 - A JetBlue passenger jet bound for New York took evasive action on Friday to avoid a mid-air collision with a U.S. Air Force plane near Venezuela, a pilot said in an air traffic control recording.
+WASHINGTON - A JetBlue passenger jet bound for New York took evasive action on Dec 12 to avoid a mid-air collision with a US Air Force tanker plane near Venezuela, a pilot said in an air traffic control recording.

-JetBlue Flight 1112 had departed the Caribbean nation of Curaçao and was flying about 40 miles (64 km) off the coast of Venezuela when the Airbus A320 reported encountering the Air Force jet, which did not have its transponder activated, according to the recording captured by liveatc.net.
+JetBlue Flight 1112 had departed the Caribbean nation of Curacao and was flying about 64km off the coast of Venezuela when the Airbus A320 reported encountering the Air Force jet, which did not have its transponder activated, according to the recording captured by liveatc.net.

 The Air Force pilot was within a few miles of the plane and at the same altitude, the JetBlue pilot said on the recording.

+“This is not acceptable,” Ms Cantwell said.
+“You don’t have corridors where military aircraft and commercial planes are flying and then not letting each other know that they are in that space.
+We just can’t have that.”

+The senators spoke on Dec 15 at a press conference as they push to remove a provision from a must-pass annual defense Bill that they say would weaken air safety by allowing military aircraft to operate in Washington, DC, airspace without transmitting ADS-B information.

-A JetBlue spokesperson said on Monday the company's top priority is safety.
+A JetBlue spokesperson said on Dec 15 the company’s top priority was safety.

 “Our crew members are trained on proper procedures for various flight situations, and we appreciate our crew for promptly reporting this situation to our leadership team.
 We have reported this incident to federal authorities and will participate in any investigation.”

+campaigns to oust Venezuelan leader Nicolas Maduro, pushing relations to their most volatile point in years.

-U.S. Southern Command said in a statement Monday that it is aware of the incident and reviewing the matter.
+US Southern Command said in a statement on Dec 15 that it was aware of the incident and reviewing the matter.

-The FAA did not immediately comment Monday on the JetBlue incident.
+The FAA did not immediately comment on Dec 15 on the JetBlue incident.
 REUTERS